Trump Meets 3 Americans Held In North Korea As They Return To U.S.

 Asked how they were treated in North Korea, he responded through an interpreter, "in many, many ways.
 For me, it was labor, but when I was sick, they treated me."

 The three arrived shortly after an official plane carrying Secretary of State Mike Pompeo — who negotiated the release — touched down.
-They met the president and First Lady Melania Trump, who boarded their plane, as well as Vice President Mike Pence, Second Lady Karen Pence and Pompeo stood at the foot of the stairs.
+They met the president and first lady Melania Trump, who boarded their plane, as well as Vice President Pence, Second Lady Karen Pence and Pompeo stood at the foot of the stairs.

 Earlier, North Korea announced the release.
 Kim Dong Chul had been jailed since 2015, while the two others were arrested separately in North Korea just over a year ago.